ahopgood/Vagrant-Puppet/modules/tomcat/README.markdown

 ** Not set if not a module parameter
 ** Https address as a module parameter
 ** Not set if not a module parameter
+* Have the tomcat service file start and stop tomcat as the tomcat user

 ##Errors##
 ###Tomcat script cannot be found, bash code 127###